gruntwork-io/terragrunt/README.md

     1. If the write does not succeed, it means someone else has a lock.
 Keep retrying every 30 seconds until we get a lock.
 1. Run `terraform apply` or `terraform destroy`.
-1. When Terraform is done, delete the item from the `terragrunt_lock_table` to release the lock.
+1. When Terraform is done, delete the item from the `terragrunt_locks` to release the lock.

 ## Cleaning up old locks